thiagokawauchi/freecodecamp_giraffe_python/README.md

 # Learn Python from Mike Dane / freeCodeCamp

-This is quite possibly the most viewed complete Python course in the history of the universe.
-Tons of people love Mike Dane's teaching style.
+This is quite possibly the most viewed complete Python course in the history of the universe. <br> Tons of people love Mike Dane's teaching style. <br>
 He uses the PyCharm IDE and makes frequent references to pop culture.

 This course is best for people who love NASA and like relatable teachers.